 There are 21 Snow Buntings in this picture

 The flock in and around the car park could contain quite a number of individuals if the food supply was good, due no doubt to the fact that passing individuals or small groups became aware of the seed distributed for them and swelled the numbers of those already there.
 Usually groups are smaller, being anything from five to twenty birds.
 The most I have ever seen together was in Norfolk and highly unusually the flock, totalling around eighty birds, was feeding in a fallow field a few miles inland from the coast at a place called Choseley.
-This large flock was also probably the result of random smaller flocks finding a good food source.
+This large flock was also probably the result of random smaller flocks finding the same good food source.

 Snow Buntings are very attractive in their winter plumage, especially the adult males which show a lot of white and clearly stand out from the browner plumaged females and juveniles.
 One of the delights of these excitable flocks is when they take to the air and the broad white wing markings of the adult males become immediately obvious and prominent amongst the general overall darker colours of the rest of the flock.
 Incidentally the name snowflake came from the fact that the whiter males look just like snowflakes as the flock whirls and twists before returning to the ground.